 Interventions to reduce the need for antimicrobials are mostly directed at reducing the incidence of infectious conditions in humans and animals.
-When the supply-chain of antimicrobials are not compromised, a higher incidence in infections or a higher likelihood of infections results in an increased requirement of antimicrobials, which can lead to higher selection pressure for resistance to emerge.
-Communicable disease control strategies, infection prevention and control (IPC) initiatives and biosecurity interventions to prevent outbreaks of infections in farms are more conventionally implemented interventions.
-Other emerging domains include the use of vaccines in reducing the incidence of infections.
+A higher incidence in infections or a higher likelihood of infections results in an increased requirement of antimicrobials, which can lead to higher selection pressure for resistance to emerge.
+Communicable disease control strategies, infection prevention and control (IPC) initiatives and biosecurity interventions to prevent outbreaks of infections in farms are the more conventional interventions.
+Other emerging domains include the development and uptake of vaccines targeting high burden pathogens to reduce the incidence of infections.
 There is evidence that use of pneumococcal vaccines can reduce the need for repeated antibiotic therapy in patients suffering from chronic obstructive pulmonary disease.
-Good quality evidence about lower incidence of infections and reduced requirement of antibiotics post-vaccination are also available from poultry and aquaculture sectors.
+Good quality evidence on lower incidence of infections and reduced requirement of antibiotics post-vaccination is also available from poultry and aquaculture sectors.
 Another example of a novel intervention to reduce use of antibiotics is the use of probiotics.
 There is a growing body of research globally to show that probiotics can improve the health and quality of microbiome; and indirectly reduce the likelihood of infections.

-Improving the quality and appropriateness of antimicrobial use will also contribute directly to reduction in selection pressure for new resistance to emerge.
-Antimicrobial Stewardship in healthcare delivery and animal health are the most applied interventions to reduce the inappropriate use of antimicrobials.
-Development and use of guidelines, robust regulatory oversight on the use of antimicrobials and improved access to diagnostics are all examples of strategies to limit misuse and overuse of antimicrobials.
+Improving the quality of antimicrobials and appropriateness of antimicrobial use will also contribute directly to reduction in selection pressure and evolving resistance.
+Antimicrobial stewardship in healthcare delivery and animal health are the most applied interventions to reduce the inappropriate use of antimicrobials.
+Development and use of stewardship guidelines, robust regulatory oversight on the use of antimicrobials and improved access to quality diagnostics are all examples of strategies to limit misuse and overuse of antimicrobials.
 Innovative educational campaigns and training programmes to promote prudent use of antimicrobials among various stakeholder groups have also been tried out over the years, though there are challenges associated with measuring impact.
 The use of point-of-care diagnostics or rapid methods which can reduce the turn-around-time for antibiotic sensitivity tests (AST) are emerging themes (see also the section on Diagnostics and Therapeutics).
 Compilation of the results of AST, through systematic methods or surveillance systems, can also inform the use of antimicrobials in various sectors.

 Efforts to decrease the transmission of resistant organisms, antimicrobial residues or resistance genes are necessary to reduce the overall load of AMR.
 Hotspots for antibiotic use and emission have been identified within healthcare facilities, farms, pharmaceutical plants as well as waste-water treatment plants which provide ideal conditions for emergence of resistance and their proliferation.
 Interventions to restrict the transmission through effective containment strategies as well as remove antimicrobial residues from hospital and pharmaceutical wastewater have received considerable attention in the last decade.
-Methodologies to improve the overall efficiency of wastewater treatment plants (WWTPs) in dealing with residues and ARG have also been piloted, with varying degrees of success.
+Methodologies to improve the overall efficiency of wastewater treatment plants (WWTPs) in dealing with residues and antibiotic resistant genes have also been piloted, with varying degrees of success.
 Isolation strategies in healthcare facilities have been used to limit the spread of resistant organisms.
 Innovative methods to improve access to Water, Sanitation & Hygiene (WASH) in the community have also received attention, especially in the background of Sustainable Development Goals and the more recent COVID-19 pandemic.